This position is located in Whitewater, WI.

-Husco provides Engineers the opportunity to pursue a career in engineering within a fast-paced, industry leading and entrepreneurial organization.
-The Manufacturing Engineer I is responsible for supporting the development and installation of new manufacturing equipment/processes, supporting and implementing continuous improvement activities, and resolving equipment performance issues.
+Husco provides individuals the opportunity to pursue a career within a fast-paced, industry leading and entrepreneurial organization.
+The Manufacturing Technician is responsible for supporting the development and installation of new manufacturing equipment/processes, supporting and implementing continuous improvement activities, and resolving equipment performance issues.
 The key to success in this position is problem solving and utilizing technical knowledge to get to the root cause of a problem rather than simply identifying symptoms.
-A successful Manufacturing Engineer I is self-motivated and a natural trouble-shooter who is able to react quickly under pressure, prioritize workload and manage several tasks concurrently.
+A successful Manufacturing Technician is self-motivated and a natural trouble-shooter who is able to react quickly under pressure, prioritize workload, and manage several tasks concurrently

-Husco is committed to building an environment for employees to be able:
+Husco is committed to building an diverse environment for employees to be able:

 - To have the flexibility of their own work and put a personal ‘stamp’ on their output

-- Continuously expand and develop their professional talent, skills, and knowledge
+- Continuously expand and development their professional skills and knowledge

 - Create a product for our customers that serves a greater purpose to communities around the world

 - Strong Team Player and Contributor: Able to work well with colleagues and produce results within a fast-paced and high pressure atmosphere.
-Combine strong attention to detail with an orientation towards results/execution.
+Combines strong attention to detail with an orientation towards results/execution.

-- Must have strong interpersonal skills to effectively communicate with other functional areas as follows: Quality Assurance, Design Engineering, Purchasing and Inventory Control, Scheduling, and Shipping/Receiving.
+- Must have strong interpersonal skills to effectively communicate with other functional areas.

-- Able to handle frequent interruptions, meet tight deadlines, and handle conflict in an effective manner.
+- Effective trouble shooting, problem solving and organizational skills.
+Able to handle frequent interruptions, meet tight deadlines, work staggered shifts to cover for other supervisor absences, and handle conflict in an effective manner.

 - Experience with Microsoft Office products.

 - (Authorized to work in the United States.)

 - CNC programming required (HMC specific, M + G code)

 - Mastercam (preferred)